 Tippy toes and heel balance

 Balancing alternatively on your toes and then your heels is good for balance practice, core strength, and foot articulation.
 I find that kids move their hands at the same time which is cute to point out.
+It also gets them to be mindful when they have to focus on such small movements.

 This one is great for kids of any age.
 Start marching with high knees, but touch your elbow to your opposite knee and then the other side.
 Try to reach your foot for an extra challenge.